 You can watch the full webinar, ‘Life after lockdown – how to kick-start your lettings’ here.

 HF Assist is a new letting agent helpline run by property professionals with years of experience.
 We’re currently offering 10% off for new members using discount code HFFAMILY10.
 To find out more visit the HF Assist website.
 To claim your discount, simply enter the code when prompted during the sign up process.

-Sean Hooker, Head of Redress at the Property Redress Scheme, discusses the current court dilemma fa...Read More »
+Sean Hooker, Head of Redress at the Property Redress Scheme, discusses the many options available f...Read More »

 Property Redress Scheme is approved by Government under the Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015